Advance Your Career as a Medical Assistant by Earning NCMA Certification

 What are the Prerequisites for the NCMA Exam?

-You must meet one of the following routes to be eligible to take the NCMA certification exam:
+You must meet one of the following routes to be qualified to take the NCMA certification exam:

 - Current Student.
 Applicant must be a current student in a medical assistant program from an NCCT (authorized) school.